richardgv/skippy-xd/README.md

 ...is a full-screen, expose-style, task-switcher for X11.
 You know that thing Mac OS X, Gnome 3, Compiz and KWin do where you press a hotkey and suddenly you see miniature versions of all your windows at once?
 Skippy-XD does just that.

-Originally mirrored from [the Google Code project](https://code.google.com/p/skippy-xd/) this GitHub repo hosts the code of a fork from the original 0.5.0 release (2004).
-That fork was initially maintained by Nick Watts (2011) and is now maintained by [Richard Grenville](https://github.com/richardgv) (2013).
+Originally mirrored from [the Google Code project](https://code.google.com/p/skippy-xd/) this GitHub repo hosts the code of a fork from the original 0.5.0 release (2004), initially maintained by Nick Watts (2011) and Richard Grenville (2013).

 Skippy-XD is a standalone application for providing a window picker with live previews (including live video) on Linux desktops that run an X server with compositing support.
 That means it's not baked into the window manager, and compositing is used only when the window picker is active.